astronomer/airflow-guides/guides/airflow-database.md

 5. Since the metadata database is critical for the scalability and resiliency of your Airflow deployment, it is best practice at least for production Airflow deployments to use a managed database service, for example [AWS RDS](https://aws.amazon.com/rds/) or [Google Cloud SQL](https://cloud.google.com/sql).

-## Example Queries
+## Examples Methods for Accessing Data of Interest

 The preferred methods for retrieving data from the metadata database are using the Airflow UI or making a GET request to the [stable Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).
 Between the UI and API large parts of the metadata database can be viewed without the risk of accidentally making harmful changes to the database that direct querying would pose.
 For use cases where neither the Airflow UI nor the REST API can provide sufficient data it is recommended to use SQLAlchemy to query the metadata database in order to have an additional layer of abstraction on top of the tables, which makes your code less sensitive to minor schema changes.

 In this section of the guide we provide a few examples for how you can retrieve specific information from the metadata database.

-## Example: Retrieving Number of Successfully Completed Tasks
+### Example: Retrieving Number of Successfully Completed Tasks

 A common reason users may want to access the metadata database is to get metrics like the total count of successfully completed tasks.